pserwylo/stories/wave/wave.md

 It blew and blew, and the sand slowly moved away from the top of the trapdoor, until a tiny corner emerged.

 When the wave came back in the morning, there was a strange light shining through the door of the trapdoor, and a quiet "thump, thump" could be heard on the other side.
+The wave didn't know what was on the other side, but today was not the day it was going to find out.

 The wave immediately got to work, gathering sand from the depths of the ocean and dumping it on top of the corner of the trapdoor.
-The wave didn't know what was on the other side, but today was not the day it was going to find out.
+By the time the day was complete, the wave was completely exhausted, but it had covered the entire trapdoor.
+As it was dragged away, the wave was sure the beach would be safe from whatever was on the other side of the trapdoor.
+But how wrong it was.

+That night the wind was stronger than it had ever been before.
+Perhaps it was excited to see

 Covers trapdoor.